Pet Circle

 If you are considering pet insurance, do your research and look at your budget.

-"When it comes to pet insurance, it's important to remember that not everything is covered, so don’t just sign up to any insurer without doing your research.
+Emma says: "When it comes to pet insurance, it's important to remember that not everything is covered, so don't just sign up to any insurer without doing your research.
 Compare different insurance products against your pet's lifestyle, and choose a policy that covers the conditions your pet is most at risk of.
-For example, indoor cats are very unlikely to be in road accidents, so opting for cover that’s specifically designed for indoor pets could save you big money," says Emma.
+For example, indoor cats are very unlikely to be in road accidents, so opting for cover that's specifically designed for indoor pets could save you big money."

-"Pet insurance for puppies and kittens can be beneficial as they have no pre-existing conditions and inquisitive younger animals tend to be more likely to have accidents or injure themselves.
-Just be aware that premiums can go up so if you want to keep insurance for older pets, make sure you plan for this in the long term," says Dr Teagan.
+Dr Teagan says:"Pet insurance for puppies and kittens can be beneficial as they have no pre-existing conditions and inquisitive younger animals tend to be more likely to have accidents or injure themselves.
+Just be aware that premiums can go up so if you want to keep insurance for older pets, make sure you plan for this in the long term."

 7. Set up an emergency fund for your pet